ItsRahim/gold-api/README.md

 ## Setup
 #### Kafka and Zookeeper
-Start Kafka, API published to port 9092 by default.
+Start Kafka, API data is published to ```localhost:9092``` by default.
 See below to configure bootstrap server
 <br>

 ### Run Program